See What an Attacker

 - ×Hard to rerun after changes

-With Hound: Results in hours.
+With Hound: Results by the next business day.
 Easy to rerun whenever your app changes.

 - ×Noisy results, hard to trust